When the spirit of giving moves you to donate, you want to be sure that the money or goods you give will actually go to the cause you want to support.

-Be cautious if you get a phone call from someone asking you to donate to a charity, advises Aditi Jhaveri, a consumer education specialist for the Federal Trade Commission (FTC).
+Be cautious if you get a phone call from someone asking you to donate to a charity, advises Rosario Méndez, an attorney at the Federal Trade Commission (FTC).
 Check sites such as the IRS list of tax-exempt organizations or your state Attorney General and the charity scams page on the FTC Consumer Information website.

 The Better Business Bureau’s charity information section lets you check charity complaints and reviews, inquire about a charity and file complaints.
 Site sections include the BBB’s Wise Giving Guide, scam alerts, tips on disaster relief donations and other helpful resources.

 And you can always search the organization name on Google or other search engines to see if it has been linked to any scams.

 A lot of scams come by email, Sandberg says.
 Be skeptical, even of the messages that seem harmless because they don’t ask for money.
 Those simple requests for coats, clothes and shoes could be designed to lull you into thinking the organization is safe.
 When they come back later asking for money, you’ll be more likely to give—and give away your personal and financial information, she warns.

 “Trust your instincts,” cautions Lynette Owens, founder and global director of Trend Micro’s Internet Safety for Kids and Families program.
 “Ignore, report or delete any emails, text messages or ads that you believe are fraudulent.”